PROJECTState and Local Backgrounders

 How does state spending differ from local spending and what does the federal government contribute?

-In 2020, state and local governments provided three-quarters of highway and road funding ($154 billion) and federal transfers accounted for $51 billion dollars (25 percent).
-These numbers and percentages will change in future years when state and local governments begin spending the $110 billion for roads, bridges, and other major transportation projects included in the Federal Infrastructure Bill passed in November 2021.
+In 2021, state and local governments provided three-quarters of highway and road funding ($154 billion) and federal transfers accounted for $52 billion (25 percent).
+These percentages could change in future years when state and local governments begin spending the $110 billion for roads, bridges, and other major transportation projects included in the Federal Infrastructure Bill passed in November 2021.

 How have highway and road expenditures changed over time?

-From 1977 to 2020, in 2020 inflation-adjusted dollars, state and local government spending on highways and roads increased from $98 billion to $204 billion (107 percent increase).
-Among major spending programs, this was the lowest level of state and local spending growth over the period.
-The next-lowest spending growth was for elementary and secondary education (143 percent).
+From 1977 to 2021, in 2021 inflation-adjusted dollars, state and local government spending on highways and roads increased from $103 billion to $206 billion (100 percent increase).
+Among major spending programs over this period, this was the lowest level of state and local spending growth.
+The next-lowest spending growth over this period was for elementary and secondary education (136 percent).
 (For more information on spending growth see our state and local expenditures page.)

 How and why does spending differ across states?